sabre-io/sabre.io/source/dav/temporary-files.md

 plugin_since: 0.9.0
 ---

-If you run a WebDAV server that exposes something like datbase-record as files, you may have run into the fact that operating systems tend to leave around garbage files.
+If you run a WebDAV server that exposes something like database-records as files, you may have run into the fact that operating systems tend to leave around garbage files.

-This sucks, because if your webdav server is for instance a list of blog-posts, you may quickly accumilate a few blogposts with titles such as `desktop.ini` or `.DS_Store`.
+This sucks, because if your webdav server is for instance a list of blog-posts, you may quickly accumulate a few blogposts with titles such as `desktop.ini` or `.DS_Store`.

 The temporary file filter plugin works by intercepting all HTTP requests that